Compare School Options

 Potential courses you’ll take in an online master’s in entrepreneurship degree program

 • Principles of Entrepreneurship.
-This class serves as a foundation of the entrepreneurial tenets students must identify and take advantage of exciting new business opportunities.
-Students typically need to master skills such as conducting a feasibility study on an innovative idea and how to develop entrepreneurial solutions to a wide range of economic and social issues.
+This class serves as a foundation of the entrepreneurial tenets students must identify to take advantage of exciting new business opportunities.
+Students typically need to master skills such as conducting feasibility studies on innovative ideas and developing entrepreneurial solutions to a wide range of economic and social issues.

 • Business for Entrepreneurs.
 This course focuses on advancing a student’s existing skills and understanding of fundamental business concepts with a focus on entrepreneurship.
 Students will learn more about how macroeconomics affects the availability of business opportunities and combine accounting, marketing, and management skills to develop innovative business solutions.